 This Is Who You Should Follow On StockTwits During Earnings Season

-Alcoa kicked-off Q2 earnings season on July 8 with this message from their StockTwits IR account and since then, the StockTwits streams have been lighting up with insight, commentary, and breaking news.
-In the spirit of earnings season palooza, we decided to compile this list (in no particular order) showing the best users to follow on StockTwits for earnings related commentary:
+Alcoa kicked-off Q3 earnings season on October 8 with this message from their StockTwits IR account and since then, the StockTwits streams have been lighting up with insight, commentary, and breaking news.
+In the spirit of earnings season palooza, we decided to compile this list (in no particular order) showing the best people to follow on StockTwits for earnings analysis:

-1.) @Retail_Guru: He is a master of retail and consumer good stocks.
-For more than two years he has been sharing excellent insight and commentary about earnings reports that range from soft drink companies like Coca-Cola ($KO) to home furnishing stores like Restoration Hardware ($RH).
+1.) @Retail_Guru: He’s a master of retail and consumer good stocks.
+For more than two years he’s been sharing excellent insight and commentary about earnings reports that range from soft drink companies like Pepsi ($PEP) to huge retailers like Costco ($COST).

 2.) @Street_Insider: Street Insider provides breaking news about the latest earnings reports.
 They consistently share how EPS and revenues compare to Wall Street’s estimates.
 They also share press releases and write-ups from their website.
 Their little sister, @AnalystWire, is also worth a follow as they share all of the analyst upgrades and downgrades each day.

 3.) @eyeonequities and @michaelbabad: These two must-follows work for The Globe and Mail.
 They are excellent at covering economic data and earnings announcements coming out of North America.
 Follow them now for market moving curation.

 4.) @CBOE: The Chicago Board Options Exchange (CBOE) is the ideal account to follow if you’re interested in options.
 CBOE is also a must-follow during earnings season.
 They provide updates on notable option activity around the companies that are reporting earnings.

 5.) @paststat: Meet the back-tester extraordinaire.
 Paststat is your go-to follow if you like to play the odds and stats of yesterday.
 He will show you how a stock has reacted during past earnings reports and even in some cases provide a probable outcome.
 This is one example he made for Citigroup ($C).